ktorio/ktor-documentation/topics/oauth.md

   specifying the `clientId` and a valid redirection URL.
 * Once the login is correct, the provider generates an auth token using a `clientSecret` associated with that `clientId`.
 * Then the client is redirected to a valid, previously agreed upon, application URL with an auth token that is signed with the `clientSecret`.
-* Ktor's OAuth feature verifies the token and generates a Principal `OAuthAccessTokenResponse`.
+* Ktor's OAuth plugin verifies the token and generates a Principal `OAuthAccessTokenResponse`.
 * With the auth token, you can request, for example, the user's email or id depending on the provider.